Morong, Rizal

 The town is also known for promoting education as its priority, with the vision "Una Ang Edukasyon" (Education First).
-During the early-1970s and early-1990s, Morong became a center of education with students from nearby towns of Rizal coming to study in the numerous academic institutions situated in the town.
+During the 1970s until the early-1990s, Morong became a center of education with students from nearby towns of Rizal coming to study in the numerous academic institutions situated in the town.

 Some popular town attraction are the St. Jerome's Parish Church built in the Spanish Era as well as the featuring side dish called balaw-balaw.

+Morong is 28 km from Antipolo and 45 km from Manila.

 History

-Originally named as Politico Militar Distrito de Morong, The former province (Morong) comprised the towns that make up present-day Rizal.

 Discovery, founding and Christianization

-On January 16, 1572, Captain Juan Maldonado, a trusted officer under Martin de Goiti, a Deputy of Miguel Lopez de Legaspi, came to a thriving community by a river while leading a Spanish contingent exploring the areas East of Manila.
-They named the community, Moron, after a township in Spain.
-This happened almost a year after Martin De Goit occupied Manila after routing the forces of Rajah Soliman (Sulayman).
+On January 16, 1572, Captain Juan Maldonado, a trusted officer under Martin de Goiti, a Deputy of Miguel Lopez de Legazpi, came to a thriving community by a river while leading a Spanish contingent exploring the areas East of Manila.
+They named the community, Morón, after a township in Iberia (some site near Santarém, Portugal).
+This happened almost a year after Martín de Goiti occupied Manila after routing the forces of Rajah Soliman (Sulayman).

 The Spaniards found an organized community along both banks of the river but outlying settlements / barangays were in conflict with each other.
 The barangays were subjugated and the natives Christianized starting 1578 by Franciscan missionaries Juan de Placencia and Diego de Oropesa.
 They constructed chapels (visitas) attached to a bigger settlement to allow religious and civil administration.
 Later, this settlement was converted into a pueblo. which they called Pueblo de Moron.
 Baras, Tanay, Pililla, Binangonan were the visitas under Pueblo de Morong.

-Pueblo de Morong was made the provincial capital of the Franciscan Order at that time.
+Pueblo de Morón was made the provincial capital of the Franciscan Order at that time.

-The visita of Pilang separated from Morong and became the independent town of Pililla.
+The visita of Pilang separated from Morón and became the independent town of Pililla.
 Binangonan followed in 1621.

 Politico-Militar Distrito de Morong

-The Politico-Militar Distrito de Morong or Distrito de Morong was created out of the provinces of Manila and Laguna composing the pueblos of Morong, Pililla, Tanay, Baras, Binangonan, Jalajala, Angono, Antipolo, Boso-Boso, Cainta and Taytay.
+The Politico-Militar Distrito de Morong or Distrito de Morong was created out of the provinces of Manila and Laguna, composing the municipalities of Morong, Pililla, Tanay, Baras, Binangonan, Jalajala, Angono, Antipolo, Boso-Boso, Cainta and Taytay.
+Morong served as the district capital until 1901, when the district was dissolved due to the establishment of Rizal province.

-During the Spanish colonization in the Philippines, each town (pueblo) was admistered by a gobernadorcillo, elected annually by all natives of the locality, subject to the approval of the suerior government in located in Manila.
-In the 19th century, gobernadorcillos were elected by 12 cabezas de barangay.
+During the Spanish colonization in the Philippines, each town (pueblo) was administered by a gobernadorcillo, elected annually by all natives of the locality, subject to the approval of the colonial government in located in Manila.
+In the 19th century, gobernadorcillos in most areas were elected by 12 cabezas de barangay.

-In the pueblo of Morong, it was different.
-A gobernadorcillo was not elected but was appointed by the governor of the province based on his economic wealth, training and educational background.
-He chose his own people and were not elected to help him with his duties.
+However, the Morong case was different.
+Following the creation of the territory, the town gobernadorcillo was not elected but was appointed by the district governor based on his economic wealth, training and educational background.
+He also appointed his own council, town hall employees and cuadrilleros (auxiliary police) and were not elected to help him with his duties.
 They did not receive salary but were exempted from paying taxes and doing forced labor.